psychemedia/storytelling-notes/brean_down_gunner_haines.md

 THE VERDICT

-The jury returned a verdict to the following effect "Killed by No. 3 magazine on Brean Down exploding, which explosion was caused by the deceased firing a caribne loaded with ball cartridgedown the shaft of the ventilator to the magazine whilst in a state of temporary insanity."
+The jury returned a verdict to the following effect "Killed by No. 3 magazine on Brean Down exploding, which explosion was caused by the deceased firing a carbine loaded with ball cartridgedown the shaft of the ventilator to the magazine whilst in a state of temporary insanity."

 ```